-Ngarrindjeri Elder Major Sumner from the lower Murray River area in South Australia has been involved in Aboriginal remains repatriation for several years.
+Ngarrindjeri Elder Major Sumner from the lower Murray River area in South Australia has been involved in First Nations remains repatriation for several years.
 He tells how he's been in contact with the spirits of the deceased .

 "When I was at the Manchester Museum, the director, Tristan Besterman, asked me if I'd smoke him and I asked why.
 He told me that over the years of being director, he had seen things, images, that he couldn't explain.
 After I smoked him, he gave up that job and is now helping us identify other remains, and talking with institutions."